AdobeDocs/experience-manager-desktop-app.en/guidelines.md

 If you create an issue to suggest improvements to the documentation, you must include links to the pages affected.
 If you create an issue by using the **Edit this page** link on a documentation page, the issue will be created with a link to the page automatically.

-This does not apply to pull requests since pull requests by their nature reference the affected page(s).
+This does not apply to pull requests since pull requests by their nature reference the affected pages.

 ## Documentation Guidelines